Bolognese (The Bear): Development

 In May 2023, Hulu confirmed that the eighth episode of the season would be titled "Bolognese", and was to be written by co-executive producer Rene Gube, and directed by series creator Christopher Storer.
 It was Gube's second writing credit, and Storer's tenth directing credit.

 Costuming

 Richie returns the Bear wearing suits, specifically a wool suit from designer Hugo Boss.
 Ebon Moss-Bachrach and costume designer Courtney Wheeler collaborated on the selection; Moss-Bachrach thought "Richie would emulate Al Pacino's intense, monochrome-clad Vincent Hanna from 1995's Heat, based on a real Chicago heist.
 Wheeler imagined that Richie wanted to re-create his inspiring stagiaire aesthetic, plus the all-black serendipitously coordinated with The Bear's decor."
 Wheeler intentionally did not tailor the suit further "because Richie wouldn't have."

-Sydney wears a vintage 1997 Million Woman March souvenir T-shirt beneath a Wales Bonner Souskous-design menswear button-down.

-According to Wheeler, "Even though it's a blink-and-you-miss-it moment, we did have Carmy in a pair of sick broken-in 1950s Levi's we got from Knee Deep in Chicago during his scene at home with Claire."
+The look is "isn't a slim fit, but a little more old-timey...the black shirt has some subtle stripes to it that almost even look sparkly."